EU and Competition Law

 - Discrimination, proportionality, and the principle of subsidiarity in practice

-Legal 500 (2016) rates NJORD as a tier 1 firm and lists partner Thomas Ryhl as a “leading individual” in EU and Competition Law:
+Legal 500 rates NJORD Law Firm as a tier 1 firm and in 2018 inducted partner Thomas Ryhl as a “leading individual” into their “Hall of Fame” in EU and Competition Law: